sandstorm-io/sandstorm/docs/administering/install-script.md

 If -u is specified, default to avoiding root priviliges.
 Note that the dev tools only work if the server as root privileges.
 ```

-The `-d` option will use **defaults** for all options, creating a fully non-interactive install.
-If
+The `-d` option will use **development defaults** for all options, creating a fully non-interactive
-you provide that option by itself, you will get a `sandstorm.conf` configured to use:
+install.
+If you provide that option by itself, you will get a `sandstorm.conf` configured to use:

 - `BASE_URL=http://local.sandstorm.io:6080`
 - `BIND_IP=127.0.0.1` (or `BIND_IP=0.0.0.0` if you pass `-e`)

+and other defaults optimized for app development.
+This includes enabling unprivileged user
-and other defaults.
-One way to get a fully-automated install is to use `-d`, accept all defaults,
+namespaces system-wide if necessary.
+One way to get a fully-automated install is to use `-d`, accept
-and stop Sandstorm, modify `/opt/sandstorm/sandstorm.conf` to your liking, and then start Sandstorm.
+all defaults, and stop Sandstorm, modify `/opt/sandstorm/sandstorm.conf` to your liking, and then
+start Sandstorm.

 Another way is to request specific custom behavior from `install.sh`.